maelvls/we-want-ics/README.md

 ## Example

     curl https://edt.univ-tlse3.fr/FSI/FSImentionL/Math/g29617.xml\
-    | ./celcat_to_ics.py --stdin -g TPA11,TPA12 -c Info > L1_CUPGE_TDA1.ics
+    | ./celcat_to_ics.py - -r "L1 Chimie s1 - TPA12:Info+L1 CUPGE s1 - TPA12:Info+\
+        L2 Info s1 - TPA41,L2 Info s1 - TPA42,L2 Info s1 - TPA52:Logique" > calendar.ics
 In this example, with want to get the `.ics` from the `.xml` CELCAT Timetable.
-We first fetch the `.xml` and pass it to the parser; the options are:
+We first fetch the `.xml` and pass it to the parser.

-- `-g TPA11,TPA12` selects the events where the group name has "TPA11" or "TPA12" in it.
-- `-c Info` selects the events where the event name (or course/class name) has "Info" in it.
+FILTER is a string of the form
+        "G1[,G2...]:C1[,C2...][+...]"
+which translates to "select events that have G1 or G2 in their group name AND that have C1 or C2 in their course name.
+The "+" separates multiple of these filters and behaves like a OR.

+Note: "+",":" and "," are reserved keywords.
+You can use spaces.
+You don't need to enter the full group/course name (only needs to be a part of it).

 To be able to import the resulting `ics` file into Google Calendar (or iCloud), you need to push it to a place that serves HTML pages.
 The scheme would be